Totti00/PPS-22-mastermind/README.md

 ## About The Project
 The goal of the project is to create a clone of the board game "Mastermind," a game of logic and deduction for two players.

-In the game, one player assumes the role of the codemaker, creating a secret sequence of colored pegs, while the other acts as the codebreaker, attempting to deduce the correct combination.
-The codebreaker makes successive guesses, receiving feedback in the form of black and white pegs that indicate correct colors and positions.
-The objective is to crack the code within a limited number of attempts using logic and strategic reasoning.
+In this game, the system assumes the role of the encoder by generating a secret combination of colored tokens.
+The player, acting as the decoder, must attempt to deduce the correct combination through a series of guesses.
+After each attempt, the system provides feedback using specialized indicators, specifying the number of correctly placed colors as well as the number of colors that are present but incorrectly positioned.

 <!-- BUILT WITH -->